Buying a home: private treaty

-As a buyer, there is a process that you can generally follow if you'd like to buy a home this way, including:
+As a buyer, there is a process that you can generally follow if you'd like to buy a home this way:

 - ask the seller for the contract of sale as soon as possible and have it reviewed by a licensed conveyancer or solicitor

-- organise or have your conveyancer get building, pest or strata reports carried out
+- organise, or have your conveyancer organise, building, pest or strata reports

 - get conditional finance or pre-approval